zreyn/nfl/readme.md

 ### Deployment

-The minimum viable product for this project includes a user interface that accepts the offense, the down, yards to go, etc., backed by a model that maps those inputs to projected plays (run, short pass, long pass, punt, field goal).

-This would be super-fun… after the model is trained, take this season’s inputs as a validation set.
-Present the user with a situation as if they are a defense (score, clock, team, yard line); they will choose what to defend (short/long pass, run, kick, etc.) and the model will also predict.
-The ground truth will also be displayed and both predictions evaluated.
+The user interface presents the user with a situation as if they are a defense (clock, team, yard line, formation); they will choose what to defend (short/long pass, run, kick, etc.).
+The model will also make a prediction, but that is shown to the user after they have made their own prediction.
+The ground truth will be displayed and both predictions evaluated.
 Compete against the model!